Follow me on:

 In 2021, she started with the research project 'Food, Famine, and the End of Empire in Indonesia, 1940-1950', for which she was awarded a NWO Veni grant.
 This project investigates the dynamics between warfare, famine and decolonisation processes during the Japanese occupation and Indonesian National Revolution.

-De Zwarte is affiliated as a researcher to the NIOD Institute for War, Holocaust, and Genocide Studies, and is Associated Member of Oxford's History Faculty for the academic year 2019-20.
+De Zwarte is affiliated as a researcher to the NIOD Institute for War, Holocaust, and Genocide Studies.
 She is editor of the War, Conflict, and Genocide Studies series at Amsterdam University Press, and co-organiser of the annual Amsterdam Symposium on the History of Food.